Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

 2. Keep names under 32 characters
 3. Use meaningful variable names
 4. Use unique variable names within and across data sources
-5. If part of a scale, use scale abbreviation plus item number from the scale
+5. If part of a scale, use scale/subscale abbreviation plus item number from the scale.
+If the scale has been used in another project, keep the same name from previous projects.
-6. Include an indication of the instrument as a prefix in the variable name
+6. Include an indication of the reporter as a prefix in the variable name
   - student self-report = s_
   - teacher self-report = t_
-  - parent report on students = p_
   - district student records = d_
-7. Denote reverse coded variables using suffix `_r`
+7. Denote reverse coded variables using suffix _r
+8. Use the following abbreviations
+  - mean = m
+  - standard score = ss
+  - percentile rank = pr
+  - other, open text = text
+  - date = dt

 ```

 **Example variable names created using a style guide**

 ```
-s_anx1
-s_anx1_r
+s_wj_lwi_dt
+s_wj_lwi1
+s_wj_lwi2
+s_wj_lwi_ss
+s_wj_lwi_pr
 s_gender
 d_gender
-t_gender
+t_profdev
+t_profdev_text
 t_stress5
-p_relate
+t_stress5_r
+t_stress_m

 ```